Forward-Lang/project-management/README.md

 * Start to Start: When Task A starts then Task B starts
+* [TODO: StF]
 * Finish to Start: When Task A finishes then Task B starts
 * Finish to Finish: When Task A finishes then Task B finishes

 Finish to Start, is the traditional sequential approach to task management.
 Start to Start, and Finish to Finish, allow for parallel execution of tasks.
+[TODO: StF]

 ![GanttChartAnatomy](https://upload.wikimedia.org/wikipedia/commons/5/57/GanttChartAnatomy.svg)